Best Horror Movies Streaming Legally For Free [April 2017]

 Best Horror Movies On Crackle

-With wide variety of movies and series, and a few original titles of their own, Crackle continues to build an audience.
+With a wide variety of movies and series and a few original titles of their own, Crackle continues to build an audience.
 The streaming site has three of the best horror movies that are popular among audiences and critics alike.

 - Night of the Living Dead: Romero’s first feature-length film didn’t invent the zombie subgenre of horror, but it certainly launched it into pop culture.
 Out of all of the movies made from the innovative filmmaker, his first is often considered the most popular.